 In the USA coral snakes can only be found in Arizona, the Southeast and Texas.

 One can remember the rhyme "Red and black, friend of Jack.
 Red and yellow, kills a fellow." to help identify a lethal snake from an imposter.
 This saying typically will only help with coral snakes found in the US.
-However, even then coral snakes can have aberrant or abnormal coloration patterns.
-This is why it is best not to handle any snake in the wild.
+However, coral snakes can have aberrant or abnormal coloration patterns so this saying will not always hold true.
+This is why it is best not to handle any snake in the wild regardless of your confidence in its non lethal status.

 Aside from their sometimes specific coloration, coral snakes will lack the triangular heads, slit pupils (Coral Snakes are round) and heat sensing pits of their pit-viper counter parts.
 Although much more elusive and than pit vipers, coral snakes can still pose a significant hazard to those traveling into the backcountry.